penrose/penrose/tutorial/tutorial.md

 * Refresh!

 # Exercise (1)
 Now, you understand the differences between and usage of the `.dsl`, `.sub` and `sty` files.
-We have 3 challanges for you that will not require you to create new files, but only work within the existing files.
-Hint: Make use of the shape specs [here](https://github.com/penrose/penrose/wiki/Shape-library).
+We have 3 challanges for you that will not require you to create new files, but only work within the existing files. **Hint:** Make use of the shape specs [here](https://github.com/penrose/penrose/wiki/Shape-library).
 * **Challenge 1:** Add another `Set` to the diagram.
 ![challenge 1 result](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/e1c1.png)
 * **Challenge 2:** Keep 3 sets.
 Represent `Set` as squares with `side` equal to `50.0`.
 ![challenge 2 result](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/e1c2.png)
 * **Challenge 3:** Keep 3 sets.
-Represent `Set` as rectangles with `rotation` equal to 45 degrees.
+Represent `Set` as rectangles with `strokeWidth` equal to 15.

 [SOLUTIONS](https://github.com/penrose/penrose/blob/docs-edit/tutorial/exercise1-sol.md)